khomisha/sql-modifier/README.md

 ## Using From Binaries

-Packaged jars can be downloaded directly from the.
+Packaged jars can be downloaded directly from the [Releases page](https://github.com/khomisha/sql-modifier.git/releases).

 ## Contact